 - In the given figure, you can see the graphical representation.

-- In curve, you can see that the reverse voltage (VR) across the diode is drawn on the negative x-axis and reverse current (IR) on the negative Y-axis.
+- In the curve, you can see that the reverse voltage (VR) across the diode is drawn on the negative X-axis and the reverse current (IR) on the negative Y-axis.

-- After the knee of curve reverse voltage is almost same but reverse current increases very fast.
+- After the knee of the curve reverse voltage is almost the same but the reverse current increases very fast.

 - If the value of reverse current is not controlled then it can overheat or damage the diode.